mehul-anand/the-chat/README.md

 ## The Chat app
-- basic chat app built with streamlit and gemini api
+- chat app built with streamlit and gemini api
+  - used gemini 2.0 flash